 Household employees include housekeepers, maids, babysitters, gardeners, and others who work in or around your private residence as your employee.
 Repairmen, plumbers, contractors, and other business people who provide their services as independent contractors, are not your employees.
 Household workers are your employees if you can control not only the work they do but also how they do it.

-In general, you are controlling how your nanny’s work is done, setting their schedule, and providing the tools and supplies to do their job.
+In general, you are overseeing how your nanny’s work is done, setting their schedule, and providing the tools and supplies they need to do their job.
 That makes them an employee and not an independent contractor.
-If you call your nanny a babysitter, but they work in your home, the babysitter is also not an independent contractor.
+If you call your nanny a babysitter, but they still work in your home, they are not an independent contractor either.

-You are instructing your nanny how you would like your child looked after (feeding times, nap times, discipline, screen time, etc.).
+You are instructing your nanny on how you would like your child looked after (feeding times, nap times, discipline, screen time, etc.).
 They also work according to a schedule you determine, typically when you need to be at your job.
-And your nanny will use your kitchen and utensils to prepare meals and your stroller to take your child out for walks.
+Your nanny will use your kitchen and utensils to prepare meals and your stroller to take your child for walks.

 Your nanny is not going to care for your child in a way that is against your desires.
 They are also not going to show up at your home when they are not needed to work.
 And while they may bring some of their own activities to engage your child, they are mainly relying on your supplies to do their job.

 Your nanny is also generally dependent on their job with you for financial stability.
-An independent contractor offers their services to many different businesses often at the same time.
+An independent contractor offers their services to multiple businesses, often simultaneously.
 If they lose a client or a project is completed, they have other clients and work to provide income.

 Classification is not based on whether the nanny works full-time or part-time, how they were hired, or how often they are paid.